-Strength of legal rights index (0-12) 12 an integrated or unified legal framework for secured transactions that extends to the creation, publicity and tement of functional equivalents to security interests in movable assets exist in the economy?
-Yes the law allow businesses to grant a non possessory security right in a single category of movable assets, without ing a specific description of collateral?
-Yes the law allow businesses to grant a non possessory security right in substantially all of its assets, without requiring ific description of collateral?
-Yes - security right extend to future or after-acquired assets, and does it extend automatically to the products, proceeds lacements of the original assets?
-Yes obligat neral description of debts and obligations permitted in collateral agreements; can all types of debts and tions be secured between parties; and can the collateral agreement include a maximum amount for which the are encumbered?
-Yes llateral registry in operation for both incorporated and non-incorporated entities, that is unified geographically asset type, with an electronic database indexed by debtor's name?
-Yes Does a a notice-based collateral registry exist in which all functional equivalents can be registered?
-Yes a modern collateral registry exist in which registrations, amendments, cancellations and searches can be med online by any interested third party?
-Yes Are se cured creditors paid first (i.e. before tax claims and employee claims) when a debtor defaults outside an insolvency dure?
-Yes Are se cured creditors paid first (i.e. before tax claims and employee claims) when a business is liquidated?
-Yes reorga cured creditors subject to an automatic stay on enforcement when a debtor enters a court-supervised anization procedure?
-Does the law protect secured creditors' rights by providing clear grounds for relief from the and/or sets a time limit for it?
-Yes allow t the law allow parties to agree on out of court enforcement at the time a security interest is created?
-Does the law the secured creditor to sell the collateral through public auction or private tender, as well as, for the secured or to keep the asset in satisfaction of the debt?
-Yes
+Strength of legal rights index (0-12) 12 Does an integrated or unified legal framework for secured transactions that extends to the creation, publicity and enforcement of functional equivalents to security interests in movable assets exist in the economy?
+Yes Does the law allow businesses to grant a non possessory security right in a single category of movable assets, without requiring a specific description of collateral?
+Yes Does the law allow businesses to grant a non possessory security right in substantially all of its assets, without requiring a specific description of collateral?
+Yes May a security right extend to future or after-acquired assets, and does it extend automatically to the products, proceeds and replacements of the original assets?
+Yes Is a general description of debts and obligations permitted in collateral agreements; can all types of debts and obligations be secured between parties; and can the collateral agreement include a maximum amount for which the assets are encumbered?
+Yes Is a collateral registry in operation for both incorporated and non-incorporated entities, that is unified geographically and by asset type, with an electronic database indexed by debtor's name?
+Yes Does a notice-based collateral registry exist in which all functional equivalents can be registered?
+Yes Does a modern collateral registry exist in which registrations, amendments, cancellations and searches can be performed online by any interested third party?
+Yes Are secured creditors paid first (i.e. before tax claims and employee claims) when a debtor defaults outside an insolvency procedure?
+Yes Are secured creditors paid first (i.e. before tax claims and employee claims) when a business is liquidated?
+Yes Are secured creditors subject to an automatic stay on enforcement when a debtor enters a court-supervised reorganization procedure?
+Does the law protect secured creditors' rights by providing clear grounds for relief from the stay and sets a time limit for it?
+Yes Does the law allow parties to agree on out of court enforcement at the time a security interest is created?
+Does the law allow Yes

+Does the law allow parties to agree on out of court enforcement at the time a security interest is created?
+Does the law allow Yes the secured creditor to sell the collateral through public auction or private tender, as well as, for the secured creditor to keep the asset in satisfaction of the debt?